passagemath/passagemath-pkg-lefschetz-family/README.md

 ### DoubleCover

+This class allows to compute the periods of double covers of projective space.

 #### Usage

 The defining equation for the double cover should be given as a homogeneous polynomial of even degree.
 Such a polynomial $P$ represents the double cover $X = V(w^2-P)$.